 Idiom: under scrutiny / under close scrutiny

-Note: This idiom is often used with kept, come
+Note: This idiom is often used with the verbs "keep" and "come."

 — After I was caught smoking, my parents of kept me under intensive scrutiny.